msupply-foundation/conforma-docs/content/docs/TutorialExternal/submittingapps.md

 5. Complete the application form with the required product information.
 Answers to questions on the form with a red asterisk * next to it are mandatory and you won’t be able to progress the application without providing an answer.

-6. Use the Next button to move through the application pages.
+6. Use the <b>Next</b> button to move through the application pages.

 ![Product Information](/docs/about/demo/productinfo.png)